 One needs to go down about 400 meters using a rope in order to reach the cave.
 Several people in the area have managed to enter the cave so far.
 But, since it can be dangerous, no one has tried to go to the deep end of the cave.
 People of the area believe this cave to be one of the great achievements of the ancient Sinhalese engineers.
 Villages opine that it is a valuable archaeological wealth of the country.

 According to the people of the area, the cave is still in very good condition, while it is protected by unseen forces.
-In some occasions, the visitors of the cave have seen the guards protecting the cave entrance.
-A figure of Naga king (snake king) on top of the entrance believes to be protecting the cave from the external malicious forces.
+On some occasions, the visitors of the cave have seen the guards protecting the cave entrance.
+A figure of Naga king (snake king) on top of the entrance believes to be protecting the cave from external malicious forces.

 One who enters the cave should worship the Naga king and obtain permission before entering the cave.
 Doing some harm to the cave arouses the anger of the snake, causing some ill-effect on the entrants.
 There are many interesting stories that exist among the people of the area, based on personal experiences while visiting this cave.

 Ravana cave of Karadagolla is known to the people of the area since 1989.
 Recently another cave believes to be originated during the reign of King Ravana was discovered at a construction site in Ella.
 Several ancient literary works also justify the existence of a secret underground tunnel network of King Ravana.
 But no systematic studies or research were carried out in this regard so far.

 If you would like to visit Sita Amman Kovil and other important historical sites related to Ramayana we recommend you Sri Lanka Ramayana tour.

 Why should you take the Ramayana tour with Seerendipity